wallix/awless-templates/README.md

-*Create a basic postgres instance with only basic required properties filled in*
+*Create the corresponding secgroup and the basic postgres instance (into a existing dbsubnetgroup).
+Instance has only basic required properties filled in*